lol123Xb/Anime-Radio-Club-Discord-Bot/README.md

 This list uses `>` as the prefix for each
 * `>join`

 Type this while in a voice channel to have the bot join that channel and start playing there.
-Limited to users with the "manage server" permission.
 * `>leave`

 Type this to get the bot to leave the voice channel.
-Once again, limited to users with the "manage server" permission.
 * `>np`

 Shows what is currently playing.
 Since it uses the Youtube livestream, currently, the song is actually of 4 hours ago and not at the live position.
 Don't know how to fix that yet, using `ytdl-core`.